 Income from property financed with qualified 501(c)(3) bonds.
-If any part of the property is used in a trade or business of any person other than a section 501(c) (3) organization or a governmental unit, and such use isn't consistent with the requirement for qualified 501(c)(3) bonds under section 145, your section 501(c)(3) organization is considered to have received unrelated business income in the amount of the greater of the actual rental income or the fair rental value of the property for the period it is used.
+If any part of the property is used in a trade or business of any person other than a section 501(c)(3) organization or a governmental unit, and such use isn't consistent with the requirement for qualified 501(c)(3) bonds under section 145, the section 501(c)(3) organization is considered to have received unrelated business income in the amount of the greater of the actual rental income or the fair rental value of the property for the period it is used.
 No deduction is allowed for interest on the private activity bond.
-Report the greater of the actual rent or the fair rental value on line 12.
-Report allowable deductions in Part II.
+Report the greater of the actual rent or the fair rental value on Schedule A, Part I, line 12.
+Report allowable deductions in Schedule A, Part II.
 See sections 150(b)(3) and (c).

-Passive foreign investment company
+Passive foreign investment company (PFIC) shareholders.

-(PFIC) shareholders.
-If your organization is a direct or indirect shareholder of a PFIC within the meaning of section 1296, it may have income tax consequences under section 1291 on the disposition of the PFIC stock or on receipt of an excess distribution from the PFIC, described in section 1291(a).
-Your organization may have current income under section 1293 if the PFIC is a qualified electing fund (QEF) with respect to the organization.
+If the organization is a direct or indirect shareholder of a PFIC within the meaning of section 1297, it may have income tax consequences under section 1291 upon the disposition of the PFIC stock or on the receipt of an excess distribution from the PFIC, described in section 1291(a).
+The organization may have current income under section 1293 if the PFIC is a qualified electing fund (QEF) with respect to the organization.
+The organization may also have current income under section 1296 if it makes a section 1296 mark-to-market election with respect to the PFIC stock.

-Include on line 12 the portion of an excess distribution or section 1293 inclusion that is taxable as unrelated business taxable income.
+Include on Schedule A, Part I, line 12 the portion of an excess distribution (or gain treated as an excess distribution) section 1293 inclusion or section 1296 inclusion that is taxable as unrelated business taxable income.
 See Form 8621, Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.

-See the instructions for Part III, lines 35c and 36, for reporting the deferred tax amount that may be owed by your organization with respect to an excess distribution.
+See the instructions for Form 990-T, Part II, line 4, for reporting the deferred tax amount that may be owed by the organization with respect to an excess distribution (or gain treated as an excess distribution).